ozfortress/ozfortress_docs/docs/rules/global.md

 ### 12.2.
 Third-Party Software
 The use of any third-party addons, hooks, programs or wrappers that interact with or alter the Team Fortress 2 client, its appearance or behaviour to gain an unfair advantage is a bannable offence.
 This includes usage of such programs on alternative accounts not registered with ozfortress.

 ### 12.3.
-Malicious Server Administration
+Malicious Server Administration & Server Abuse
 The use of any server commands, variables, or plugins to gain an unfair advantage or to interfere with an ozfortress match is prohibited.
 Once the match is underway, the server administrator must let the match run its course and not make any changes without the consent of both teams.

-### 12.4.
-Account Sharing
-Sharing your login details with a third party for use in an ozfortress match is strictly prohibited and will result in lengthy bans for all involved parties.

-!!! danger "Ban Penalty"
-    **Account Sharing will incur a two year competitive ban**.
-Those found helping players who are currently banned evade their ban using either an Alternate Account or sharing someone else's account will receive the same penalty.
+Some examples of what we consider malicious:

+- Using server commands to gain an unfair advantage, or "cheat".
+- Prematurely ending the game via config execution without the approval of both teams.
+- Breaking of config or format limitations.

+!!! info "Server Abuse from those outside of the official match"
+    If you happen upon the connect info or RCON info of a server actively being used in an official match, it is ozfortress' expectation that you report it to the teams and/or an ozfortress League Administrator.

+    Use of that RCON info to disrupt a match will incur even heavier penalties.

-### 12.5. ozfortress Bans
+### 12.4. ozfortress Bans
 Members banned on the ozfortress website are also banned from leading teams in ozfortress competitions.
 Players banned from the ozfortress website may also be subject to competition bans and are considered under probation.
-It is standard for those serving Competitive, Anti-Cheat or Infraction Threshold to be banned from our Discord server as well as being barred from using some bookable server services.
+It is standard for those serving Competitive, Anti-Cheat or Infraction Threshold bans to be banned from our Discord server as well as being barred from using some bookable server services.
 Please contact an ozfortress administrator for further clarification.